SylvainGa/Calculator/README.md

 - Six panels - Numbers, arithmetic, scientific, unit conversion, loans/savings and statistical;
 - The panel order is configurable through the app Settings;
 - Can be used for BEDMAS (order of operations are Brackets, Exponent, Multiplication, Division, Addition and Substraction) or RPN (Reverse Polish Notation).
-There is enough place for over 50 pending operations in its buffer;
+There is enough place for over 50 pending operations in its buffer.
+You select between BEDMAS and RPN through the Apps settings on your phone or Garmin Express;
 - Includes a Memory function to store something for use later;
 - History of the last x result.
 You can choose to save from 0 to 50 results in the history buffer (defaults to 10).
 Settable in the app Settings;
 - Simple gesture to switch panels, adjust rounding precisions and view history/RPN stack;